Technical Deep-Dive

 Technology Choices

 The mobile app uses React Native 0.81 with Expo SDK 54, targeting both iOS and Android from a single TypeScript codebase.
-Navigation uses React Navigation v7 with a bottom tab navigator (Feed, Map, Stats, Profile) and a native stack for modal screens.
+Navigation uses React Navigation v7 with a bottom tab navigator (Feed, Map, Profile) and a native stack for modal screens.
 State management combines React Context for authentication and TanStack React Query for server state caching.

-Key Screens (23 total)
+Key Screens (42 total)

 Category Screens Features